maiska/qubes-doc.rtd/developer/services/dom0-secure-updates.rst

 qubes-dom0-update).
 Note that we assume that this script might get compromised and fetch maliciously compromised downloads – this is not a problem as Dom0 verifies digital signatures on updates later.
 The downloaded rpm files are placed in a ``/var/lib/qubes/dom0-updates`` directory on UpdateVM filesystem (again, they might get compromised while being kept there, still this isn’t a problem).
-This directory is passed to yum using the ``–installroot=``  option.
+This directory is passed to yum using the ``--installroot=`` option.

 Once updates are downloaded, the update script that runs in UpdateVM requests an RPM service